Cost of a Fake Chimney Breast

 Supply Costs

-The cost of materials for a fake chimney breast can vary depending on the look you want and the quality of materials chosen.
-For a basic fake chimney breast, plasterboard and wooden framing are often used as a budget-friendly option, with plasterboard sheets coming in at around £10 per sheet.
-MDF is another budget-friendly option, with boards costing about £10 to £20 each.
+The materials for a fake chimney breast can vary depending on the quality and desired look required.
+For a basic design, plasterboard and wooden framing are often used as a budget-friendly option.
+Alternatively, MDF is often used as a simple yet effective material.

 Labour Costs and Timescales